Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

 What are people writing about in negative reviews?
 I can pick out at a glance bad, money, worst, boring.
 What makes them think these things?
 Bugs, graphics, game access, run (how the game runs), abandoned.
+No one likes to see a game published in an unfinished state and never updated.

 ### Term Frequencies